POSTNET

-POSTNET (Postal Numeric Encoding Technique) is a barcode symbology used by the United States Postal Service to assist in directing mail.
+POSTNET (Postal Numeric Encoding Technique) is a discontinued technical standard defining a barcode symbology used by the United States Postal Service to assist in directing mail.
 The ZIP Code or ZIP+4 code is encoded in half- and full-height bars.
 Most often, the delivery point is added, usually being the last two digits of the address or PO box number.

 The barcode starts and ends with a full bar (often called a guard rail or frame bar and represented as the letter "S" in one version of the USPS TrueType Font) and has a check digit after the ZIP, ZIP+4, or delivery point.
 The encoding table is shown on the right.

 Each individual digit is represented by a set of five bars, two of which are full bars (i.e. two-out-of-five code).
 The full bars represent "on" bits in a pseudo-binary code in which the places represent, from left to right: 7, 4, 2, 1, and 0.
 (Though in this scheme, zero is encoded as 11 in decimal, or in POSTNET "binary" as 11000.)